Last updated on January 28, 2025

 Wicker Picker

-“Sticker kicker” a mechanic on Wicker Picker where you can pay one when you cast a creature to get a ticket and put a sticker on that creature (which is what’s “sticker kicked”).
+“Sticker kicker” a mechanic on Wicker Picker where you can pay when you cast a creature to get a ticket and put a sticker on that creature (which is what’s “sticker kicked”).

 Are Sticker Cards Legal?